joagre/anond/doc/ds-json-rpc-server.md

                          "incoming-neighbour": {
                              "description":
-                                 "Signals if this node is chosen as an explicit neighbor node, or if another
+                                 "Signals if this node is chosen as an explicit neighbour node, or if another
                                  node has chosen this node as its neighbour node.",
                              "type": "boolean"